-Although the data requirements do request a sensitisation study, there are currently no validated methods to evaluate sensitisation potential of microorganisms.
+Although the data requirements do request a sensitisation study, there are currently no validated methods to evaluate sensitisation potential of micro-organisms.
 Consequently, no study is required.
-If a study is carried out the results of this study, either positive or negative, should be interpreted with caution since the current dermal sensitisation studies are not validated for microorganisms.
-At the moment all microorganisms are regarded as potential sensitisers and the following precautionary phrase should be included on the label: Microorganisms may have the potential to provoke sensitising reactions'.
-In case there is clear evidence in literature that the microorganism is a respiratory sensitiser, classification applies instead of the warning phrase.
+If a study is carried out the results of this study, either positive or negative, should be interpreted with caution since the current dermal sensitisation studies are not validated for micro-organisms.